DoS with Block Gas Limit

 This attack is done by issuing several transactions at a very high gas price.
 If the gas price is high enough, and the transactions consume enough gas, they can fill entire blocks and prevent other transactions from being processed.

-To prevent such attacks from occuring, it's important to carefully consider whether it's safe to incorporate time-based actions in your application.
+To prevent such attacks from occurring, it's important to carefully consider whether it's safe to incorporate time-based actions in your application.

 Example from: https://consensys.github.io/smart-contract-best-practices/attacks/denial-of-service/